A Renowned Arizona Travel Example: The Grand Canyon

 McDowell Mountain Regional Park - A unique setting not too far outside the city of Phoenix, yet world's away!
 In fact, go there at night to look up at the stars!
 It's considered a place for a "star party."
 So wonderful is the night sky experience here.
 See the details and history: Click Here>

 By the Month - See lots of things to do in Arizona, organized by when you'd like to travel.
-In a state with a climate for every season, pick and choose when and where you'd like to go.
-And we've got a few different and quite interesting things to do on this list!
+In a state with a climate for every season, pick and choose when and where you want to go.
+We've got a few different and quite interesting things to do on this Unique Arizona Travel list!
 See it Right Here>

 Grand Canyon Railway - Out of Williams AZ, off I-40, West of Flagstaff.
 This Arizona travel railway was first built in 1901.
 It's on the U.S. Register of Historic Places.
 It gets you to the Grand Canyon via a scenic 2-1/4 hour ride with entertainment!

 Take an Off-Road 4x4 Scenic or Adventure Tour - Throughout the state of Arizona there are very captivating areas to see.
-Travel to the back roads by 4-wheel drive tours and you'll get to see wonders where you'd not normally go!
+Travel to these Arizona back roads by 4-wheel drive tours!
+You'll get to see wonders where you'd not normally go!
 For more details on these places Click Here>

 Pima Air & Space Museum - See approximately 300 aircraft, from vintage to modern.
 Go through air travel history, including space travel.
+We've been here a few times.
+Seems whenever relatives come to town - there are some that would like to visit this museum.
+We always see something new & interesting.
 Near Tucson's airplane boneyard - you can get a tour of that from here as well.
 Take Valencia Rd.
 Exit East off I-10, South of downtown Tucson.

 Desert Caballeros Western Museum - Artifacts and artwork from the Old West.
 It especially focuses on Wickenburg, where it's located - but also on Arizona.
 Travel from Wickenburg's center, at the traffic circle, follow Hwy.
 60 just a few blocks, where it becomes W. Wickenburg Way to the corner of Frontier St. It also has an area for kids.